DordeK/Trading-bot/README.md

 # Trading-bot

- #### This trading bot checks price of stock-market every minute and decides if trade should be executed,
+ # This program is trading bot that checks price of stock-market every minute and decides if trade should be executed or not.

- #### When certen conditions are met the trade is executed.
-Imidiately after trade is executed selling spot is choosen so when stock's price hits that spot the stock is traded.
-For now that spot is 10% below and 20% abow buying price
+ * When certen conditions are met the trade is executed.
+ 	* Imidiately after trade is executed selling spot is choosen,
+ 	* when stock's price hits that spot the stock is traded,
+ 	* selling spot is 10% below and 20% abow buying price,
+ 	* trades are executed through Alpaca api